tpmorris/WhatIfNotes/TimNotes.md

 ## General comments/gripes
 * Nothing on mediation(?)
 * Someone needs to go through the .tex file and fix some things.
 Some of the in-line equations are hard to read, especially when they run across a line-break; hyperlinks would be helpful;  they appear to be using an odd version of Computer Moden/Latin Modern that renders poorly on-screen (looks like Scientific Word output).
+* Figures need to have captions!
+So many times you just want to flick back and can't remember which one you were thinking about.
 * They insist on always referring to unspecified people as 'she'/'her'/'he'/'him'.
 It seems to be a US thing to be uncomfortable with using 'they'/'them'.
 * Someone commented 'This book doesn't use two words when 10 will do!'
 It is pretty verbose and I find some of the language imprecise.